-Field-based training for the petroleum industry and communication to the broader society localities exhibiting Carboniferous to Lower Cretaceous strata.
+Field-based training for the petroleum industry and communication to the broader society

+We can regard Svalbard as the exposed part of the subsurface of the Barents Sea, with ongoing petroleum exploration and production.
+UNIS has over the past decade run excursions for the oil industry, particularly to localities exhibiting Carboniferous to Lower Cretaceous strata.
 Those strata are linked to the proven reservoirs and source rocks in the efficient petroleum systems in the southwestern Barents Sea petroleum province.
 The main purpose of these field-based educational expeditions for the industry is to train the geological and geophysical staff in the regional overview of the basins, tectonism, architecture and scale of reservoirs.
 The excursion/field trip is run by a medium sized ship capable of accommodating 20 passengers.
-Although geological guides are handed out, presentations are given in the evening of what to see the next day and are repeated the next morning, it is a challenginge to present the localities as relevant for the normal "work station scale" (e.g., Petrel, Landmark etc.) at the office.
+Although geological guides are handed out, presentations are given in the evening of what to see the next day and are repeated the next morning, it is challenging to present the localities as relevant for the normal "work station scale" (e.g., Petrel, Landmark etc.) at the office.
 However, if the participants upfront on their own computer play with a DOM of the specific outcrop to be visited it will be possible to better understand the scale and architecture of the geology to be visited.
 We thus foresee enhanced use of Svalbox in such targeted field campaigns, particularly when the Covid-19 pandemic passes and such excursions once again become feasible.